jhub95/ocrscantools/README.md

     apt install libtesseract-dev dpkg-dev libopencv-dev
     g++ -std=c++0x -O3 htmlout.cpp -ltesseract -llept -o htmlout
     g++ -O3 -o detect_page detect_page.cpp -lopencv_core -lopencv_objdetect -lopencv_highgui -lopencv_imgproc -lopencv_imgcodecs

+Change the lib include path:

+    in the newly downloaded convert_book.pl file change line 33 to match the username of the location you installed ocrscantools.
+    --
+    i.e. the default is: use lib '/home/bookscanner/ocrscantools/lib'; but you installed the ocrscantools in /home/justin/ocrscantools.
+    Just replace 'bookscanner' with 'justin', then save the file.

 ## Installing patched version of tesseract